-Selected topics in philosophy, illustrating contributions of historically important philosophical thinkers , or attitudes toward the human condition, or answers to perennial questions of philosophy.
+Selected topics in philosophy, addressing contributions of historically important philosophical thinkers, or views of the human condition, or perennial questions of philosophy, in metaphysics, epistemology, or ethics.
 Admission by permission of the director.
 May replace General Education course PHIL 110.
 Prerequisite: For Honors students only.
 3 sem. hrs.
 3 crs.